-One of our delegates most common concerns is about prescribing.
+Some of our delegates most frequently asked questions are about prescribing.

 What are they allowed to do themselves, what qualifications are required, whether and how to become a prescriber or else how to find one to work with locally.

 SkinViva Training have been providing advice on this for years.
 On this page, we’ve pulled together some of the most commonly asked questions.
 If you can’t see what you’re looking for or would like to talk it through, please feel free to contact us.
 We’re sure we can help!

 YES – botulinum toxin is a POM (prescription only medicine) and therefore you must have a prescription from a suitably qualified prescriber.
 This includes other botulinum toxin brands, as well as BOTOX®.

 No – dermal filler is not a POM (prescription only medicine) and therefore there is no need for a prescription.